dfinity/portal/docs/developer-docs/integrations/icrc-1/icrc1-ledger-setup.md

 -   The `NUM_OF_BLOCK_TO_ARCHIVE` is the number of blocks that will be archived.
 -   The `TOKEN_SYMBOL` is the ticker symbol of your new token.
 -   The `MINTER` is the account of the Principal responsible for minting and burning tokens (see the [icrc-1 ledger documentation](https://github.com/dfinity/ICRC-1)).
+-   The `FEATURE_FLAGS` is a flag for enabling or disabling certain extension standards to the ICRC-1 standard.
+In this case the reference implementation also can support ICRC-2 transactions.
 -   Minting 100 tokens to the `DEFAULT` (1 token is by default equal to 10^8 e8s, hence the name).
 -   Setting the transfer fee to 0.0001 tokens.